cudoventures/cudos-builders/readme.md

 <em>You can skip this step if you are going to use network deployer or deployer-tls.</em>

-Most of the folders below has a file named <code>secrecs.json.example</code> Duplicate this file and rename it to <code>secrets.json</code> In it you will find predefined instances' names.
+Most of the deployers below has a file named <code>secrecs.json.example</code> Duplicate this file and rename it to <code>secrets.json</code> In it you will find predefined instances' names.
 Let's call them **targets**.
 Do not change them, just add the corresponding parameters in the empty variables.
-Each instance needs a host, port, username, privateKey, keyPass (if available) and serverPath.
+Each target needs a host, port, username, privateKey, keyPass (if available) and serverPath.
 If you are deploying to currently running testnets, lease the serverPath as it is - <code>/usr/cudos</code>

-## ethereum deployer
+## Ethereum deployer

-To do
+### Usage:
+1. Configure <code>secrets.json</code> in this deployer as described above.
+2. Use some of the npm commands.

+### List of npm commands regarding this deployer:

+**<code>deploy--ethereum-rinkeby</code>** - deploys the rinkeby ethereum full node to gcloud using <code>secrets.json</code> in the deployer's folder.

-## gravity bridge ui deployer
+## Gravity bridge ui deployer

-To do
+### Usage:
+1. Configure <code>secrets.json</code> in this deployer as described above.
+2. Configure the ENV variables in <code>parentDir/CudosBuilders/gravity-bridge-ui</code>
+- Copy <em>gravity-bridge-ui.env.example</em> to:
+    - <em>gravity-bridge-ui.dev.env</em> (for dev builds)
+    - <em>gravity-bridge-ui.testnet.private.env</em> (for private testnet builds)
+    - <em>gravity-bridge-ui.testnet.public.env</em> (for public testnet builds)
+- Fill the required fields as described in the "ENV files fields" section.

+### List of npm commands regarding this deployer:

+**<code>deploy-gravity-bridge-ui-testnet-public</code>** - deploys gravity-bridge-ui to public testnet using <code>secrets.json</code> in the deployer's folder.

+**<code>deploy-gravity-bridge-ui-testnet-private</code>** - deploys gravity-bridge-ui to private testnet using <code>secrets.json</code> in the deployer's folder.

 ## network deployer